-Our committee has reviewed and discussed U. S. Steel's audited financial statements for 2002 with U. S. Steel's management.
+Our committee has reviewed and discussed U. S. Steel's audited financial statements for 2003 with U. S. Steel's management.
 We have discussed with the independent auditor, PricewaterhouseCoopers LLP (PwC), the matters required to be discussed by Statements on Auditing Standards No. 61, as amended by Statements No. 89 and No. 90 (Communication with Audit Committees), as may be modified or supplemented.
-We have received the written disclosures and the letter from PwC required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), as may be modified or supplemented, and we have discussed with PwC its independence.
-Based on the review and discussions referred to above, we recommended to the Board that the audited financial statements for U. S. Steel be included in U. S. Steel's Annual Report on Form 10-K for 2002 for filing with the Securities and Exchange Commission.
+We have received the written disclosures and the letter from PwC required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and we have discussed with PwC its independence.
+Based on the review and discussions referred to above, we recommended to the Board that the audited financial statements for U. S. Steel be included in U. S. Steel's Annual Report on Form 10-K for 2003 for filling with the Securities and Exchange Commission.

-Charles R. Lee, Chairman J. Gary Cooper Robert J. Darnall Shirley Ann Jackson Frank J. Lucchino Seth E. Schofield Douglas C. Yearley
+Charles R. Lee, Chairman J. Gary Cooper Robert J. Darnall John G. Drosdick Shirley Ann Jackson Frank J. Lucchino Seth E. Schofield Douglas C. Yearley